If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 - Keep your arms straight underneath your shoulders and lift your hips 6-8 inches off the floor.

-- Then pushing through your palms, extend your elbows until you feel the full contraction in your triceps.
-That’s your one rep.
+- Then, pushing through your palms, extend your elbows until you feel the full contraction in your triceps.
+That’s your one rep. Aim for 3-4 sets of eight to ten reps.

 3. Kitchen Counter Dips